Robert H. Jackson (photographer): November 1963

-On November 22, 1963, Jackson was assigned to cover President John F. Kennedy's arrival at Love Field and his motorcade through the city.
+On November 22, 1963, Jackson was assigned to cover the arrival of President John F. Kennedy at Dallas Love Field and his motorcade through the city.
 Jackson and many other journalists traveled with the President and first lady from the airport.
 He was in the eighth vehicle behind the presidential limousine as the motorcade headed down Elm Street.
 Jackson was sitting atop the back seat of the convertible as the motorcade approached Dealey Plaza.
 He was in the process of changing film when the shots were fired; but his camera was empty.
 He had just removed a roll of film to hand-off to another newspaper employee, and had not yet reloaded.
 However, he was among the few people who thought that they saw a rifle barrel in the window of the book depository.
 After the assassination, Jackson remained in Dealey Plaza, but took no more photos, something he later regretted.

 Two days later, Jackson was told to go to the police station to photograph the transfer of Oswald to the county jail.
-Using his Nikon S3 35mm rangefinder camera with a strobe and using Kodak Tri-X film, Jackson photographed the shooting of Oswald by Jack Ruby in the Dallas police station garage.
-The photo taken immediately as the shot rang out, shows Oswald impacted by the bullet, his mouth has already opened wide in an anguished expression and his manacled hands clutched at his abdomen, while Dallas police detective Jim Leavelle who was escorting Oswald, reacts.
+Using his Nikon S3 35mm rangefinder camera with a strobe and using Kodak Tri-X film, During the transfer, Oswald was shot and mortally wounded by Jack Ruby in the Dallas police station garage.
+Jackson photographed the event the instant after Ruby shot Oswald.
+In his photo, Ruby’s gun has the signs of muzzle flash and smoke rings, and Oswald is impacted by the bullet, his eyes are clenched shut with his mouth opened wide to scream in pain in an anguished expression and his manacled hands are moving to clutch at his stomach, while Dallas police detective Jim Leavelle who was handcuffed to Oswald, reacts.
 In March 1964, Jackson was called to testify in front of the Warren Commission.